lab-79/datomic-pullups/README.md

 It does not currently support the full range of Datomic syntax:

 - does not explicitly support `*`
-- does not correctly merge attributes with function invocation syntax

-These are captured in commented-out tests.
+Limitations are captured in commented-out tests.

 ## License